edo26/SuperStateView/README.md

 ##Usage

-Their use is so easy like other view just put you in your layout and set some basic values.
+Their use is so easy like other view just add in your layout and set some basic values.

 Is composed by 3 elements:

 | IMAGE
 | -------------
 | TITLE
 | SUBTITLE

+Aca va la IMAGEN

 ```xml
 <com.cipolat.superstateview.SuperStateView